wuespace/wuespace-jwt-login/README.md

 `"data"` can contain any data and is readable by any application that consumes the token.
 It can, thus, for example contain information about specific permissions within a system and so on.

+#### Adding a user
+You can use the integrated micro-CLI to add a new user.

+To use it, set the `NEW_USERNAME` and `NEW_PASSWORD` environment variables to their respective values and run `php data/cli-add-user.php`.
+The script will automatically hash the `NEW_PASSWORD` and save a corresponding user file into the `users` folder.

 ## Usage

 ### Forwarding